kubero-dev/kubero/README.md

-# Keroku
+# Kubero
 We all love Heroku.
 But we also love Kubernetes.
-So we want to deploy on kubernetes like on Heroku.
+So we want to deploy on kubernetes like we do on Heroku.

+## What can Kubero do for you?
+- Create a pipeline with up to 4 separate environments: review apps -> testing -> stageing -> production
+- Build and start reviewapps after opening a pull request
+- Automatic deployment of the app to the environment based on a push or tag
+- Create Scheduled tasks (cronjobs)
+- No hassle with the deployment of the app with helm charts

+## Which heroku features are still missing?
+- Dataclips
+- Authentication (Will be added later)
+- CLI (May be added later since kubero has a API)
+- Other Buildpacks (only NodeJS suppoertet yet, more to come soon)

+## Which feature will be better than on Heroku?
+- Write to local disk (Will be added later)

+## How does

+Requirements:
+- Kubernetes 1.19+
+- OLM

 ## configuration